-Will the passage of Proposition A increase the city’s sales or property tax rate?
+Will the reallocation of one-fourth of revenue (or 1/8 of one cent) from the Type A Sales Tax Fund to the City’s General Fun increase the city’s sales or property tax rate?

-No, this election only provides voter authorization for the City of Cedar Park to reallocate 1/8 of one cent from the City’s Economic Development Sales Tax rate to be used for future stormwater drainage programs.
+No, the reallocation only provides voter authorization for the City of Cedar Park to reallocate 1/8 of one cent from the City’s Economic Development Sales Tax rate to be used for future stormwater drainage programs.
 Neither the City’s overall sales tax rate nor property tax rate will increase or be impacted by passage of Proposition A.

 How much money do we currently pay for stormwater drainage and related street repairs?

 Currently, the City pays approximately $675,000 annually for stormwater drainage maintenance and State and Federal compliance services from the City’s General Fund.
 We would continue paying this amount from the General Fund and the reallocation would pay for program management, large-scale projects and other program costs.

 If maintenance and compliance are paid by the General Fund, why can’t it pay for the entire stormwater drainage program?